ericmallon/GameDevExampleCode/README.md

 * Tracking of many new player match statistics
 * Added custom reticles, Player IFF scaling, crosshair scaling
 * Blueprint based UI work

+MABotAiComponentExample.cpp - Primary AI driver for our bots.
+This is the whole file.
+MAPracticeComponentExamples.cpp - A few snippets from the code driving my practice mode MAWeaponComponentExample.cpp - One function showing an implementation of a weapon overheat system.